ddivanshu/learn_git/readMe.txt

 4) How to merge previous commits into single commit : use interactive rebase and squash or fixup

-5)How to change message of previous commits
+5)How to change message of previous commits.Use ineractive rebase and use reword.

 6)Change previous commit:
 git commit --amend -m "abccc"